rust-lang/rust/src/doc/rustc-dev-guide/src/tests/headers.md

   (`rust.lld = true` in `config.toml`)
 * `needs-threads` — ignores if the target does not have threading support
 * `needs-symlink` — ignores if the target does not support symlinks.
-This can be the case on Windows if the developer did not enable priviledged symlink permissions.
+This can be the case on Windows if the developer did not enable privileged symlink permissions.

 The following header commands will check LLVM support: